Apogee-Ind/IPSMP_resource_pack/README.md

 # IPSMP_resource_pack
-_Resource Pack for the Ice Boat SMP._
+_Core resource pack of the Ice Boat SMP._

 > [!IMPORTANT]
 > For getting started, first read about resource packs on the [Minecraft Wiki](https://minecraft.wiki/w/Resource_pack).
 There is also a [tutorial](https://minecraft.wiki/w/Tutorial:Creating_a_resource_pack) for creating a resource pack and a [tutorial](https://minecraft.wiki/w/Tutorial:Loading_a_resource_pack) for loading it.

 > [!NOTE]
 > Note that there are multiple namespaces in this resource pack.
 The minecraft namespace is a special in that it will override all vanilla files.
 The minecraft namespace folder is also where you will need to pair items to their vanilla item through their <ins>numeric range dispatch</ins>.

+> [!NOTE]
+> The commands wiki folder is just for referencing command block commands for acquiring modified items.

 ## Resource Pack Namespace Folders.